stevenluan/gorequest/README.md

 Forked version of GoRequest to add retry, and shared Transport in multiple SuperAgent instances.

+You should avoid calling gorequest.New() multiple times for each request.
+Share the return gorequest.New() for same http service as much as possible.

 GoRequest -- Simplified HTTP client ( inspired by famous SuperAgent lib in Node.js )

 ![GopherGoRequest](https://raw.githubusercontent.com/parnurzeal/gorequest/gh-pages/images/Gopher_GoRequest_400x300.jpg)